BoD/ws-to-minitel/README.md

 ## Usage

+Download the app from the [latest release](https://github.com/BoD/ws-to-minitel/releases/latest) page.

 If your Minitel is connected to a Linux computer (e.g. a Raspberry Pi) you can use the binary executable.
 Please choose either the 32 or 64 bits version depending on your system.
 For other systems, a JVM version is available.